Creating a Workflow

 Step 7: Set Workflow Options

 The final step in creating a workflow is to set the options available on the STEP Workflow Editor tab.
-These settings are not required to be changed, but they provide valuable options for governing the behavior of the workflow and should be considered as part of any workflow design.
+These settings are not required to be changed, but they govern the behavior of the workflow and should be considered as part of workflow design.

-Initiate automatically - If checked, objects of the specified validity for the workflow are automatically initiated into the workflow upon creation.
-This option is only applicable for object types for which instances of the objects can exist in the Tree (e.g., products, classifications, assets, entities, publications, publication sections, or planned pages, but not for attributes or lists of values).
-This is useful for onboarding / creation workflows that are intended to process new objects as the objects are automatically placed in the workflow upon creation, without any manual initiation required.
+Initiate automatically - When checked, objects of the specified validity for the workflow are automatically initiated into the workflow upon creation, without any manual intervention.
+This option is only applicable for object types for which instances of the objects can exist in the Tree (e.g., products, classifications, assets, entities, publications, publication sections, or planned pages), not for attributes or lists of values.

-Disable transitions on terminated Workspaces - If selected, it will not be possible to perform transitions in terminated workspaces (e.g., the Approved workspace).
-Typically this option should be checked as it will prevent a user from submitting objects while in the Approved workspace.
-This is important as data cannot be modified in the Approved workspace, submission of a task to a state often involves business actions, and workflow actions are executed from the current workspace.
-Therefore, if a user is viewing data in the Approved workspace and attempts to submit an object from a state where submission involves the use of a business action, the user will receive an error.
-Checking this option makes the submission unavailable, and therefore prevents the user from receiving an unnecessary error.
+Disable transitions on terminated Workspaces - When checked, it is not possible to perform transitions in terminated workspaces (e.g., the Approved workspace).
+Check this option to prevent a user from submitting objects while in the Approved workspace which results in an error since data cannot be modified in the Approved workspace.
+Business rules are often used to submit tasks to a state and workflow actions are executed from the current workspace.
+For example, if a user is viewing data in the Approved workspace and attempts to submit an object from a state where submission involves the use of a business action, an error is returned.

-Start Condition - Option available to specify a business condition that needs to be fulfilled before the workflow can start.
-For example, if some basic data is required to be populated prior to initiation, a condition can be selected to ensure that the required data is present.
-If the condition is not met (e.g., does not evaluate to true), the object will not be allowed to enter the workflow.
+Start Condition - This option allows specifying a business condition that must be fulfilled before the workflow can start.
+For example, if some basic data is required to be populated prior to initiation, a condition can be set to ensure that the required data is present.
+If the condition is not met (e.g., does not evaluate to true), the object is not allowed to enter the workflow.

 Important: If users will be working with tasks within the workbench (rather than Web UI), views and mappings should also be configured following creation of the workflow.
 The configuration of views and mappings enables the administrator to control user access to specific workflow states and to establish the order in which views appear to the user on the STEP Workflow navigator tab.
 Instructions for this configuration are available in the Views and Mappings for Workflows section of the Workflows documentation.

-Another way to create a workflow is to duplicate an already existing workflow.
-While there may be a number of reasons for duplicating an already existing workflow, some of the reasons may include:
+Another way to create a workflow is to duplicate an existing workflow.
+Some of the reasons for duplicating a workflow include the need to:

-• The need to create a new workflow similar to an existing workflow.
+• create a new workflow similar to an existing workflow.